Medicare’s annual Open Enrollment (October 15 through December 7) is an opportunity to join, switch, or drop certain Medicare plans.

 - Assess your health care needs over the past year.
 Has your health status changed this year, requiring you to see a new specialist or receive a new set of services?
 Is your plan continuing to meet your needs?

-Once you’ve reviewed the ANOC and past year’s needs, then you can assess your coverage options.
-If you decide to add or switch Medicare Advantage and/or Part D plans here a few things you should consider:
+Once you’ve reviewed the ANOC and past year’s needs, then you can assess your coverage options for Medicare Advantage and/or Medicare Part D. Here are a few things you should consider in order to answer the question “Should I switch Medicare plans during Open Enrollment?”

-- Are the providers and services you need included?
+- Are Medicare Advantage plans worth it?
+Are the providers and services you need included?
 This includes preferred doctors/specialists, treatments, and supplemental benefits.
 When comparing plans, be sure you understand the limitation on each benefit.

-- Does the plan you’re considering cover all the drugs you think you will need in 2021?
+- Does Medicare pay for prescriptions that matter to your health?
+Does the plan you’re considering cover all the drugs you think you will need in 2021?
 Be sure to ask about any restrictions, such as quantity limits, or whether your drugs require prior approval from the plan.

 - What out-of-pocket costs will you incur when you see a doctor, require a hospital stay, or pick up prescriptions at the pharmacy?
 Most plans have an annual out-of-pocket-maximum, but prescription drug costs are not included in that amount.

-- My Medicare Matters is an educational tool from NCOA designed to make it easier for people with Medicare (and those planning for Medicare) to make informed and confident choices about their health coverage and to make the most of that coverage.
+- NCOA's Age Well Planner is an educational tool from NCOA designed to make it easier for people with Medicare (and those planning for Medicare) to make informed and confident choices about their health coverage and to make the most of that coverage.

 - For help understanding your Medicare options and how to save money on costs, you can contact your local State Health Insurance Assistance Program (SHIP) by calling 877-839-2675 or visiting shiptacenter.org.